kedro-org/kedro/docs/source/get_started/new_project.md

 * [Default spaceflights starter (`spaceflights-pandas`)](https://github.com/kedro-org/kedro-starters/tree/main/spaceflights-pandas): Added if you selected any combination of linting, testing, custom logging, documentation, and data structure, unless you also selected PySpark or Kedro Viz.
 * [PySpark spaceflights starter (`spaceflights-pyspark`)](https://github.com/kedro-org/kedro-starters/tree/main/spaceflights-pyspark): Added if you selected PySpark with any other tools, unless you also selected Kedro Viz.
-* [Kedro Viz spaceflights starter (`spaceflights-pandas-viz`)](https://github.com/kedro-org/kedro-starters/tree/main/spaceflights-pandas-viz) (`spaceflights-pandas-viz`): Added if Kedro Viz was one of your tools choices, unless you also selected PySpark.
+* [Kedro Viz spaceflights starter (`spaceflights-pandas-viz`)](https://github.com/kedro-org/kedro-starters/tree/main/spaceflights-pandas-viz): Added if Kedro Viz was one of your tools choices, unless you also selected PySpark.
 * [Full feature spaceflights starter (`spaceflights-pyspark-viz`)](https://github.com/kedro-org/kedro-starters/tree/main/spaceflights-pyspark-viz): Added if you selected all available tools, including PySpark and Kedro Viz.

 Each starter example is tailored to demonstrate the capabilities and integrations of the selected tools, offering a practical insight into how they can be utilised in your project.